Colm O'Donoghue

-Colm O'Donoghue (born 13 November 1980, Buttevant, County Cork, Ireland) is a multiple Group 1 and Classic winning flat jockey.
+Colm O'Donoghue (born 13 November 1980) is an Irish jockey.
 For most of his career, he was based at the Ballydoyle racing stables in Rosegreen, Cashel, County Tipperary.

 Career

 In his final days as a schoolboy in 1996, O'Donoghue rang Aidan O'Brien to ask to be his apprentice.
 O'Brien agreed.
 The association continued for two decades.

 O'Donoghue rode his first winner, My Lorraine, at Sligo in 1997.
 Less than a week later he partnered Theano to a surprise win in the valuable John Roarty Memorial Scurry Handicap at the Curragh on Derby Day, one of the most competitive handicaps of the season.
 Other trainers began to use him on a regular basis and in October 1999, he partnered Zelden to success in the Derrinstown Stud Apprentice Handicap final at the Curragh.
 Since then he has won numerous listed, group and other major races in Ireland including the Phoenix Stakes, Noblesse Stakes, Greenlands Stakes, Round Tower Stakes, Debutante Stakes, Ulster Derby, the Irish Cesarewich and the McDonagh Handicap at the Galway Festival.

 In 2011, O'Donoghue rode the Aidan O'Brien trained Treasure Beach in The Derby, finishing second by a head.
 Mick Kinane described O'Donoghue's performance on the horse as the best ride in the race.
 He then won the Irish Derby at the Curragh Racecourse on the same horse.
 This was his second European classic success following victory in the Poule d'Essai des Poulains, which he won on Astronomer Royal in 2007.

 Two months later, in August 2011, he won the Shergar Cup at Ascot as a member of the victorious Irish Jockeys' team, winning the 12 furlong Shergar Cup Classic race on Parlour Games, his first ride for Godolphin.
 In November he was nominated for an Outstanding Achievement Award by Horse Racing Ireland.